xakz/checkgen/README.md

 `#main [DESC]`

-Define block of code te be inserted in place in the main() function.
+Defines block of code te be inserted in place in the main() function.
 The current Suite varaible name is `s`, the current TCase varaible name is `tc` and the SRunner varaible name is `sr`.
 The optional `DESC` string will be added as comment.
 This directive can be